Contra Costa Community College District Student Services Procedure 3027

 4. Use, sale, or possession on campus of, or presence on campus under the influence of any controlled substance, or any poison classified as such by Schedule D in section 4160 of the Business and Professions Code.

-5. Willful or persistent smoking in any area where smoking has been prohibited by law or by regulation of the Governing Board.
+5. Willful or persistent smoking in any area where smoking has been prohibited by law, by regulation of the Governing Board, or by college policy.

 6. Persistent serious misconduct where other means of correction have failed to bring about proper conduct.

-7. Other behavior that has grounds for disciplinary action.
+7. Other behavior that may warrant disciplinary action.

 III.
 GROUNDS FOR DISCIPLINARY ACTION